-Make it a great morning with this chocolate baked oatmeal recipe!
+Make it a great morning with this chocolate protein baked oats recipe!
 This high protein, veggie-filled, and super nourishing blended baked oats is such a treat, and a must to make ahead for easy mornings!
 When you blend the oats, it takes an average chocolate-baked oatmeal into a breakfast treat – like chocolate cake!
 Just know, it’s secretly so good for you!

 A first meal without a solid amount of protein in it just won’t work for me.
 When I cook oatmeal, I pump it up with eggs (you’ve gotta try my custard oatmeal!).